-As cryptocurrencies have grown in value and popularity, the IRS, SEC and other agencies have taken a growing interest in regulating them.
+As cryptocurrencies have grown in value and popularity, the IRS, SEC, and other agencies have taken a growing interest in regulating them.
 The IRS has had a heavy hand in enforcing crypto tax evasion and the SEC has cracked down on unregistered securities.
-The big question for crypto users, investors and traders now is: Where does the Biden administration stand?
+The big question for crypto users, investors, and traders now is: Where does the Biden administration stand?

 Let’s take a closer look at where the Biden administration stands on cryptocurrencies and what it means for your portfolio.

-A Brief History of Crypto Regulation
+Bitcoin Regulations in the USA: A Brief History of Crypto Regulation

 Crypto regulations have evolved over the past several years.